 Disclaimer: Links may contain affiliate links.
 This means I may get a small commission from the sale at no cost to you.

-Day 1: Arrival in Dublin for our 7 Day Ireland Itinerary
+Day 1: Dublin — Start Your 7 Day Ireland Itinerary

 Our adventure kicked off in Dublin, Ireland’s buzzing capital.
 After landing from our overnight flight, we picked up our rental car and headed into Dublin’s city center to find our accommodations.
 Due to jet lag, we started our travels with a short snooze before diving into this city’s charms.
-Exploring Trinity College and the stunning Book of Kells exhibit is a great place to start your adventure.
+Exploring Trinity College (one of many Dublin’s highlighted attractions) and the stunning Book of Kells exhibit is a great place to start your adventure.
 Stroll through Temple Bar, where cobblestone streets lead to lively pubs serving up traditional Irish fare.

 For accommodations, consider The Westbury for luxury or the Dublin Citi Hotel for a budget-friendly stay.
 Both are close to major attractions like Trinity College and Temple Bar, making them perfect starting points for your Ireland road trip guide.